jfmario/CSCIA591-VibeNotes1/README.md

 - User login and logout functionality
 - **Notes Management:**
   - Create notes with title and content
+  - Edit your existing notes
+  - Delete notes with confirmation
   - View all your notes in a grid layout
   - View detailed note pages
   - Notes are sorted by most recently updated